 The otherwise mostly self-explanatory graphics on page 57, for example, shows the increase of innovation mindset on the vertical axis and budget impact horizontally.
 The study confirms the powerful impact of the (explicitly mentioned) intrapreneuring approaches covered in my www.OrgChanger.com blog such as:

 - School for Intrapreneurs: Lessons from a FORTUNE Global 500 company

 - Angel Investing within the Company – Insights from an Internal Corporate Venture Capitalist

 Aligning ERGs with Business – Creating and Leveraging Professional Development Opportunities through ERGs

 This presentation showcases a real‐life example from my NxGen ERG: A young employee, Kirsten Mease, identified a business need and leveraged NxGen to build a business case and connect with sponsors and key contributors to launch a project that has the potential to drive multi-million-dollar revenue per day(!) for the company.
-Kirsten became project manager under executive sponsorship and received awards over this successful project, which mushroomed into a solid innovation platform and an international collaboration project.
+Kirsten became project manager under executive sponsorship and received awards for this successful project, which mushroomed into a solid innovation platform and an international collaboration project.

-The (intended) learning is that a well-designed ERG becomes an innovation engine for the organization and provides a framework for hands‐on leadership development that opens personal development and possibly career opportunities for its active members.
+The (intended) learning is that a well-designed ERG becomes an innovation engine for the organization and provides a framework for hands‐on leadership development that opens personal development and possible career opportunities for its active members.
 It also demonstrates the value and impact that a business‐focused ERG contributing significantly to the business’s bottom-line.

 – This is a true success story that inspires and encourages anyone working in or with ERGs!